CLASS: Cloud Learning and Skills Sessions

 CLASS: Cloud Learning and Skills Sessions, fills the gaps in training for cloud and research computing.
 The program accelerates the adoption of best practices in research computing and data in the cloud and provides professional development for research computing and data professionals (those who support researchers).

-The second CLASS Advanced Cohort is happening in summer 2021, with kickoff meetings in mid-May and sessions starting in June.
-We are now accepting applications for a waitlist to join.
+The third CLASS Advanced Cohort is happening in Fall 2021, with kickoff meetings in mid-October 2021 and sessions starting immediately afterwards.
+We are now accepting applications to join.

 Internet2 has explored the challenges of fully leveraging cloud computing platforms with U.S. research and education (R&E) community stakeholders including CIOs, campus research computing leaders, researchers, and funding agencies.
 These discussions have consistently highlighted the lack of suitable and sustainable training for our large, diverse, and distributed workforces as a significant factor hindering the effective use of cloud platforms for research workflows.

 In response, Internet2 is partnering with major cloud providers and research universities* to develop the Cloud Learning and Skills Sessions (CLASS) program.
 Launched in late 2020, this program assists U.S. higher education institutions, research IT organizations, and research groups by providing the necessary training to effectively leverage cloud platforms for research workflows.